TheNoim/YouTube-Music/README.md

 # YouTube-Music

+# Note: I will probably never update this player again.
+It never reached the beta status.
+If you want to update it, make a pull request.

 ![Picture of this awesome player](https://raw.githubusercontent.com/TheNoim/YouTube-Music/master/Alpha.gif) There is no good youtube player for music, this is why I did this :D
 At the moment this player is highly experimental and you need to start it over the terminal or cmd.